 Originally founded by Henry Flagler as a haven for the rich and elite, West Palm Beach certainly has blossomed into an urban center.
 Today, the city boasts cultural and historical treasures as well as 47 miles of the best beaches in Florida.

-West Palm Beach has something for everyone in the family!
+If you are looking for what to do in West Palm Beach, the city has something for everyone in the family!
 Visit art museums or take the kids to the aquarium.
 Catch a baseball game or build the most enormous sandcastle you can!
 With so many options, it’s easy to become overwhelmed.

-16 Fun Things To Do In West Palm Beach Florida
+20 Best Things To Do In West Palm Beach You Shouldn’t Miss

 On the Intracoastal Waterway at Flagler Drive, walk west to experience the flavor of South Florida.
 Clematis Street pulsates with life as the historic heart of Downtown West Palm Beach.